machzqcq/docker-for-all/devops/kubernetes/Readme.md

 # How it works

-- Once you have your infra layer set up with Vagrant and prepared each of your nodes (i.e. Vagrant.bootstrap.sh ran successfully getting all packages), its time to sping up a Kubernetes cluster
+- Once you have your infra layer set up with Vagrant and prepared each of your nodes (i.e. Vagrant.bootstrap.sh ran successfully getting all packages), its time to spin up a Kubernetes cluster
 - Look into the script `create_master.sh` and `create_node.sh` - I would encourage to take each line and manually execute it , so that we can appreciate and sink in how the system is spun up with layers and mentally form a map.
 The map becomes your navigation and `confidence/comfort` as you get into advanced concepts of using kubernetes
 - The overall flow that mentally sits in my mind after executing this and making it work for days is as below
     - Prepare Infra layer with vagrant - have hostonly and NAT network configured for each node.
 Ensure that your hostonly network cidr doesn't collide with other network namespaces for e.g. your host on which you launch vagrant